ROLES AND TASKS OF THE KINGDOM OF GOD

 The answer is, “by cleansing her by the washing with water through the Word.”
 Jesus said on one occasion, “Now you are clean through the word which I have spoken to you.”
 But how does this work?

 When we hear or read the words of the New Testament, the Spirit of God will point out to us areas of personality that are unclean.
-Then we are to confess those areas as being clean and, with the Lord’s help, turn away from them; stop doing them.
+Then we are to confess those areas as being unclean and, with the Lord’s help, turn away from them; stop doing them.

 Here we see the tremendous damage done by the current “grace” teaching.
-When we read or hear the rebuke of the New Testament, we shovel it aside, saying, “I am saved by grace, not by works of righteousness I have done.”
+When we read or hear the rebuke of the New Testament, we shove it aside, saying, “I am saved by grace, not by works of righteousness I have done.”
 When we do this, the Word does not cleanse us from the filthiness of the flesh and spirit.

 We simply do not understand Paul’s teaching of “grace,” thinking it means that by grace we are prepared as a bride beautifully adorned for her husband.
 We are not!
 We still are living in the filthiness of our sinful nature.
 We are not ready to go with the Lord when He appears.